-By Unknown Lamer from Slashdot's i-feel-more-productive-already department
+By Soulskill from Slashdot's security-through-panic-and-news-articles department

-By Soulskill from Slashdot's it-wasn't-me,-it-was-the-one-armed-antibacterial-chemical department
+By samzenpus from Slashdot's big-money department